Novel Coronavirus Disease (COVID-19) Resources

 PPTA will continue advocating for patients and donors with authorities in the U.S. and the EU.

-We are facing a crisis unlike anything any of us have faced before, but PPTA remains steadfastly committed to its mission to promote the availability of — and access to — safe and effective plasma protein therapies for all patients, no matter where they are around the world.
-With that in mind, PPTA and its member companies will continue working with patients, advocacy groups, plasma donors, governmental authorities, and others every day as we all work together to ensure donors are able to continue donating their essential plasma and that patients can safely access their therapies.
+COVID-19 presents challenges unlike anything the world has experienced in more than a century, but PPTA remains steadfastly committed to its mission to promote the availability of — and access to — safe and effective plasma protein therapies for all patients, no matter where they are around the world.

 Please email Mat Gulick, PPTA’s Director of Global Communications, to learn more about PPTA’s activities throughout this current situation on behalf of plasma donors and the patients who rely on their donations.